mesaguy/ansible-prometheus/README.md

     prometheus_nvidia_gpu_exporter_mindprince_extra_opts: []

-The version of postgres_exporter to install.
+The version of nvidia_gpu_exporter to install.
 As there is no release, the version is a git commit hash:

     prometheus_nvidia_gpu_exporter_mindprince_version: "3897bdad246f3bc0e7105805d4442b9c9c7b06d2"